Ghazal 186, Verse 1

 =The lover is being generous.
 Since he knows his enemy (the Rival? the Other?) is a weaker person, he chivalrously asks the Lord to be kind to the poor man, to spare him, to give him a lesser wound, and to give the lover himself the worst kind.

-Or, most probably, the lover is making a show of generosity and chivalry, while really acting on selfish or even cruel motives.
+=Or, on the most enjoyable reading, the lover is making a show of generosity and chivalry, while really acting on selfish or even cruel motives.
 The basic 'pain = pleasure' paradox of the lover's psyche makes many such compexities possible.